sdberardinelli/fault-detection/README.md

 1. # of jobs sent out.
 2. # of incorrect answers accepted.
 3. # of times server checked the answer
-4. # of times the quorom agreed
+4. # of times the quorum agreed
-5. # of times the quorom disagreed
+5. # of times the quorum disagreed
-6. # of times teh quorom was correct
+6. # of times the quorum was correct